How to use Sysrev article filters

 Types of filters

-You can filter your list of articles that appear in the articles tab in one of two ways: clicking on a preset article filter from the Overview tab of your project or manually setting up one or more filters using the Article Filters from the Articles tab of your project.
+You can filter your list of articles that appear in the articles tab in one of four ways: clicking on a preset article filter from the Overview tab of your project, clicking on visualizations in the Analytics tab (Premium and Enterprise only), clicking on one of three Preset options from the Articles tab, or manually setting up one or more filters using the Article Filters from the Articles tab of your project.

 First, you can quickly get to commonly used article subsets from the Overview page of your Sysrev project by clicking on the numbers in the Review Status box, the bars in the Member Activity barplot, or the bars in the Answer Counts box.